Jerry Pournelle: Strategic Defense Initiative

 In a 1997 article, Norman Spinrad wrote that Pournelle had written the SDI portion of Ronald Reagan's State of the Union Address, as part of a plan to use SDI to get more money for space exploration using the larger defense budget.
-Pournelle wrote in response that while the Citizens' Advisory Council on National Space Policy "wrote parts of Reagan's 1983 SDI speech, and provided much of the background for the policy, we certainly did not write the speech ...
-We were not trying to boost space, we were trying to win the Cold War".
+Pournelle wrote in response that while the Citizens' Advisory Council on National Space Policy "wrote parts of Reagan's 1983 SDI speech, and provided much of the background for the policy, we certainly did not write the speech… We were not trying to boost space, we were trying to win the Cold War".
 The Council's first report in 1980 became the transition team policy paper on space for the incoming Reagan administration.
 The third report was quoted in the Reagan "Star Wars" speech.

-Politics in fiction

-James Wheatfield wrote that "Pournelle delights in setting up complex background situations and plots, leading the reader step by step towards a solution which is the very opposite of politically correct and ... defying a dissenting reader to find where in this logical chain he or she would have acted differently."

 Pournelle's laws

 Pournelle suggested several "laws".
 He used the term "Pournelle's law" for the expression "One user, one CPU".
 He later amended this to "One user, at least one CPU" in a column in InfoWorld.
 He also used the term "Pournelle's law" for "Silicon is cheaper than iron."
 That is, a computer is cheaper to upgrade than replace.
-A second aspect of this law was Pournelle's prediction that hard disk drives would eventually be replaced by solid-state memory.
+A second aspect of this law was Pournelle's prediction that hard disk drives would eventually be replaced by solid-state memory, although he admitted that bubble memory had failed to do so as he had expected.
 He has also used "Pournelle's law" to apply to the importance of checking cable connections when diagnosing computer problems: "You'll find by and large, the trouble is a cable."
 Another Pournelle's Law is "If you don’t know what you’re doing, deal with those who do".